saalfeldlab/ntakt/README.md

 ## Usage

-To use ntakt in your code, simply
+To use nta.kt in your code, simply
 ```kotlin
 import org.ntakt.*
 ```